wowashuwow/wowashuwow.github.io/_pages/about.md

 **How did I get into writing?** Well, it's a long story, but here's a tl;dr version-

 Three years into my engineering degree, I had had enough.
 So I dropped out to pursue my life-long dream of becoming a writer.
-I didn't end up writing any New York Times bestsellers, but I did well as a content writer.
-Two years into that, I realized that I'm no Bill Gates, so I went back to college and got that piece of paper.
+I didn't end up writing any New York Times bestsellers, but I did pretty okay as a content writer.
+Two years into that, I realized I'm no Bill Gates, so I went back to college to get that piece of paper.

 Now I work as a freelance B2B Content Writer.
 Email me if you're looking for one, or even if you aren't, say hi at ***ab (at) ashutoshbhosale (dot) com***!
 I'd love to have a conversation with you.